20,000 Leagues Under the Sea (1954 film): Home media

-Over the years, the film has been released on VHS, LaserDisc, SelectaVision videodisc, DVD, and Blu-ray.
+In May 2003, the film was released on a two-disc DVD set with supplemental features, including an audio commentary, deleted scenes (including the original squid fight albeit without sound), and an extensive making-of documentary.
+On the same day, the film was screened at the El Capitan Theatre, with Richard Fleischer introducing the film.
 A 1080p HD version from a 4K restoration was released on iTunes in 2014.
 In 2019, the film was released on Blu-ray via the Disney Movie Club.
-The film was available to stream on Disney+ when the service launched on November 12, 2019.
+The film was made available to stream on Disney+ when the service launched in November 2019.